uxlfoundation/oneDNN/doc/graph/operations/DynamicDequantize.md

 @note `zps` is a tensor with offset values that map to zero.
 For `qtype` = `per-tensor`, there should be only one element in the `zps` tensor.
 For `qtype` = `per-channel`, the element number should be equal to the element number of input tensor along the dimension axis.
-For `qtype` = `per-group`, the `zps` tensor should have the same number of dimensions as the `src` tensor.
-On the dimensions where grouped quantization is applied, the dimension should be the number of groups, which equals to `src_dim` / `group_size`, while other dimensions should match the `src` tensor.
-If omitted, the `zps` values are assumed to be zero.
+If omitted, zps values are assumed to be zero.

 ### Outputs